-The Student Showcase for Projects, Research, and Innovation is an opportunity for USFSM students to present their work, learn from peers, and network with USFSM Faculty members.
+The Student Showcase for Projects, Research, and Innovation is an opportunity for USFSM students to present academic, learn from peers, and network with USFSM Faculty members.
+Academic projects, research experiments, or innovative ideas from any USFSM college (Arts & Sciences, Business, Education, Hospitality & Tourism Leadership) will be eligible for submission.
 Graduate and undergraduate students from all USFSM Colleges are encouraged to submit an abstract describing their research results or art project.
 The submission of team projects is welcomed.

 - Fall 2015: Select a USFSM Faculty Member as a mentor and begin project.

 - Friday, January 8, 2016: Last day to notify the showcase coordinator, Dr. Kim Badanich (email@example.com), of their intent to submit an abstract.

 - Monday, January 11, 2016: Abstract submissions opens.